Libertas Academica

-Libertas Academica (LA) is an open access academic journal publisher specializing in the biological sciences and clinical medicine.
-It was acquired by SAGE Publications in September 2016.
+Libertas Academica (LA) was an open access academic journal publisher specializing in the biological sciences and clinical medicine.
+It was founded in 2004 and acquired by SAGE Publications in 2016.

 Background

 Libertas Academica is a publisher of open access ("OA") scientific, technical and medical journals.
 It is privately funded and was founded specifically to publish OA journals.
 It was established in late 2004 with the launch of two journals, Evolutionary Bioinformatics and Cancer Informatics.
 Additional journals have been published since.
 It was included on a list of "predatory" open access publishers in 2010 but later removed.
 In 2013, a sham study reporting that a compound isolated from lichen can kill cancer cells was submitted to one of the journals published by Libertas for peer review.
 After review, the sham study was correctly rejected for publication.

-Journal indexing and archiving
+Journal indexing

-As articles become suitable, indexing on DOAJ, PubMed, and MEDLINE is sought for all journals, as is archiving in PubMed Central.
-Articles also appear on indexes and repositories, including OAIster and Pubget.
-The publisher offers an Open Archives Initiative Protocol for Metadata Harvesting.
+Libertas Academica sought indexing on DOAJ, PubMed, MEDLINE, and PubMed Central.
+Articles also appeared in other indexes and repositories, including OAIster and Pubget.
+The publisher offered an Open Archives Initiative Protocol for Metadata Harvesting.